 How much your insurance costs depends on a range of factors and finding the right comprehensive car insurance takes time.
 Insurers determine your level of risk and the premium you pay by looking at various indicators.
 So, how much does comprehensive car insurance cost?
 It depends on you and your car.

 The following can affect your car insurance premiums:

 - Driving history.
 If you have a driving record full of parking and speeding infringements, it will have a negative impact on your insurance.

 - Claim history.
 Insurers rate drivers on a scale of one to five, with one being the highest rating.
 This is referred to as the no claims discount, the longer you go without making a claim, the lower your premiums.

 - The type of car you drive.
 The kind of vehicle you drive does impact your premiums.
 For example, a sports car costs more to insure than a station wagon.

 - Your age.
-Practice makes perfect, which is why younger drivers pay higher premiums.
+Practice makes perfect, which is why younger drivers (often, under 25 years of age) pay higher premiums.
 Similarly, seniors can expect to pay more, as insurers deem them to be of higher risk.